feldera/feldera/docs/sql/float.md

 Casting a value that is out of the supported range to a floating point type will produce a value that is `inf` or `-inf`.

+Casting a floating-point value to string, `float` is rounded off to 6 decimal places and `double` is rounded off to 15 decimal places.

 Please note that numeric values with a decimal point have the `decimal` type by default.
 To write a floating-point literal you have to include the `e` for exponent using the following grammar: